This course consists of two subsections – International Tax Law and International Regulatory Law.

 - Scope of the International Tax Treaties

 - Custom Duties, Sales Taxes, Value Added Tax (in a Nutshell)

-For the part on International Regulatory Law, the course addresses major international regulatory issues and the way international bodies react against to unethical or illegal behaviors.
-Special emphasize will be given to key corporate criminal cases in order to depict some key used criminal mechanisms.
+International Regulatory Law addresses major international regulatory issues and the way international bodies react to unethical or illegal behaviors.
+Special emphasize will be given to key corporate criminal cases in order to depict some key criminal mechanisms.
 There are no prerequisites for the course.
 Readings will mainly be law review articles and discussion papers.

 Topics that are covered in the course include the following:

 - Money-Laundering as a regulatory obstacle for the fluidity of commercial transactions

 - International financial sanctions (incl. embargos)

 - Compliance & Ethics programs or the need to protect business through a Corporate Responsibility program